-Building owners in New York City are required to clear their sidewalks of snow and ice.
+Building owners (or their tenants/lessees) in New York City are required to clear their sidewalks of snow and ice.
 The deadline depends on when the snowfall ends.

 Winter weather has finally arrived here in New York City.
 That means snow and ice are just around the corner.
-Building owners must clear snow and ice from their sidewalks to create a path for pedestrians.
+Building owners, tenants, lessees, occupants, or others in charge of a lot or building must clear snow and ice from their sidewalksto create a path for pedestrians.
 Snow and ice removal responsibilities also include sidewalks next to bus stops and hydrants.

-Failure to remove snow and ice within the time required by New York City’s Administrative Code can result in a Department of Sanitation (DOS) violation.
-Fines range from $100 to $150 for the first violation, up to $350 for a third violation within 12 months of the first.
+Failure to remove snow and ice within the time required by New York City’s Administrative Code can result in a Department of Sanitation (DSNY) violation.
+Fines range from $100 to $150 for the first violation, up to $350 for a second or third offense.

 New York City does not accept complaints for snowy or icy sidewalks while snow is falling.
-When the snow stops determines when building owners need to clear the sidewalks.
+When the snow stops determines when building owners (or other responsible parties) need to clear the sidewalks.

 If the snowfall ends:

 - Between 7:00 a.m. and 4:59 p.m.
 Sidewalks must be cleared within four hours.

 - Between 5:00 p.m. and 8:59 p.m.
 Sidewalks must be cleared within 14 hours.

 - Between 9:00 p.m. and 6:59 a.m.
 Sidewalks must be cleared by 11:00 a.m.